RotherOSS/discretesystemaddresses/doc/content/index.rst

 Details
 -------
-Address pools can be defined to define which email addresses and implicitely queues belong to one entity.
+Address pools can be defined to define which email addresses and implicitely queues belong to one entity, via PostMaster::AddressPool###Poolxy.
 Within those entities destination queues are determined as usual.
 Individual default queues can be provided.
 X-OTOBO-Queue and X-OTOBO-FollowUpQueue are only respected for articles created in the respective pool.

 Example: